“The Asus Zenbook Pro 14 Duo OLED is the most polished version of its dual-screen concept yet.”

 Of course, whether you actually buy into the idea of the need for a second screen on your laptop is up to you.
 There’s the cool factor of it all, yes, but you’d better have some ideas of your own for how you envision yourself using a feature like this.
 I say that because Asus doesn’t provide many ideas itself.
 The only stock ScreenPad applications are a simple calculator, a handwriting app, and some basic navigation.
 That’s pretty much it.

 Previous versions of the Zenbook Pro 14 Duo also included an ErgoLift hinge, which propped up the bottom of the laptop.
 This is now gone, which I am happy about.
 The ErgoLift was supposed to provide a natural incline for comfortable typing and improve airflow, but between it and the tilt of the ScreenPad Plus hinge, it was rather unsightly.
 More than that, it felt like a lot of moving parts that could be easily damaged.
-It’s all been replaced with a simpler and more structurally sound design that sits flat on the table like most laptops do.
+It’s all been replaced with a simpler and more structurally sound design that sits flat on the table like most

 The Zenbook Pro 14 Duo is an exceptionally well-built machine.
 You’ll be hard-pressed to find a weak spot in the design.
 That’s impressive given the amount of complexity that’s introduced by the ScreenPad Plus.

 Even still, Asus managed to keep the chassis fairly trim.
 It’s 0.70 inches thick – which sits right in between the thicker Surface Laptop Studio and the thinner MacBook Pro 14-inch.
 In terms of weight, it’s a similar story, sliding into the middle of the pack at 3.74 pounds.
 Yes, it’s slightly chunkier than the standard Zenbook 14 Duo – but it also manages to be significantly more portable than the Zenbook Pro Duo 15.